Show transcript Play Pause

 Participants: maximum 20, minimum 2 accompanying persons

-Cost: 40 euros plus admission, 2 accompanying persons free
+Cost: 40 Euros plus admission, 2 accompanying persons free

 The ship's hoist - technology and history